 UConn is the first college in Connecticut and only the third school in New England to be named a Tree Campus USA by the Arbor Day Foundation.
-The University joins a group of around 200 schools nationwide that have earned this distinction for their commitment to tree conservation and preservation.
+The University joins a group of over 300 schools nationwide that have earned this distinction for their commitment to tree conservation and preservation.

 This certification is given by the Arbor Day Foundation to university campuses that effectively: